Winches: Types and Applications

 Hydraulic Winch

 Hydraulic winches are the powerhouses among winches, known for their high load capacity and endurance, making them suitable for heavy-duty applications.
+These winches excel in environments where industrial winch applications demand sustained use and high performance.

 Operation: These winches operate on fluid power, utilizing a hydraulic system to generate force.